russelsantos19/100-days-of-code/r1-log.md

 ### R1D58
 I fix the responsiveness of the new page.
 I saw that as the project gets larger, the more time you need to spend in adding a feature because the code became complicated, & sometimes you need to adjust some code to fit the new feature.

+### R1D59
+I'm busy today on other things but I'd be able to code and fix bugs and error in my code and design(margin, z-index, position).
+One of these days I'll show the update to my website and I'll begin another project.